 Lady Dive Amphibus: Tour Canada’s Capital Region by land and water!
 Lady Dive Tours specializes in bilingual guided tours of the National Capital region of Canada on both land and water.
 The Colossal night tour (offered end June to early September) is a one hour tour of stories, legends and anecdotes about the beautiful city of Ottawa that lets you sample the night time city life and view over 75 key sites.

 OLG – Slots at Rideau Carleton Raceway: Home to 1,250 slot machines in a 40,000 square foot, travel-themed gaming area, the ambiance and state-of-the-art slot machines at the OLG Slots will dazzle your senses.
-A 650 seat dining room overlooks Canada’s fastest 5/8th mile track, the perfect place to enjoy the panoramic view of the race track and cheer on your favorite horse and driver.
+A 650 seat dining room overlooks Canada’s fastest 5/8th mile track, the perfect place to enjoy the panoramic view of the race track and cheer on your favourite horse and driver.

 Ottawa Little Theatre: With nearly 100 years under its belt, the Ottawa Little Theatre is Canada’s oldest community theatre.
 The facility presents a great mix of comedies, mysteries, and dramas to entertain diverse audiences.